MrPmR/codeboot/README.txt

 - "novice" setting restricts the language for pedagogical reasons
 - code editors can be saved to short URLs (useful for embedding executable code samples in web pages and PDF documents)

+To install :
+- You first need npm (Node package manager)
+- Run npm install to use package.json
+- Run npm start to start codeboot

+Using your own dropbox application :
+- Create config.js based on config.js.sample with your keys
+- Make sure you ran npm install
+- Configure your port on app.js